CARMA

 Cash assistance for vulnerable families affected by the multiple crises in Syria

-Syria has been affected by multiple crises for years: The ongoing Syrian conflict starting in 2011, the Covid-19 pandemic, a historic economic and food-security crisis and, in February 2023, the aftermath of the massive earthquake.
-These multiple crises fuel each other and have a dramatic impact on the Syrian population: 16.7 million people are now dependent on humanitarian aid.
+Syria has been affected by multiple crises for years: The ongoing Syrian conflict starting in 2011, the Covid-19 pandemic, a historic economic and food-security crisis and, in February 2023, the aftermath of the massive earthquake and lately the shift to new authorities.
+These multiple crises fuel each other and have a dramatic impact on the Syrian population: 16.5 million people are now dependent on humanitarian aid.
 The Caritas project CARMA (Cash Assistance in Re-Emerging Markets in Syria) supports those particularly affected by these long-standing crises.

 Andreas Knapp,